ECE3400Team17/ECE3400_Team17/about_us.md

 ### Contact:
 tk455@cornll.edu
 ### Background:
 I'm a senior in ECE from New York City.
 I'm part of Cornell's Cube Satillite Team named OAAN (will be renamed VERONA soon).
-My hobbies include drawing and painting.
+I enjoy working with radios, which is my independet research project here at Cornell.
+During my free time I love to draw, paint, and dance.

 ## Stephanie Lin
 ![](./ourPics/stephanie.jpg)